ASSERT-KTH/sorald/README.md

                                smaller segments and repair one segment at a time (need to specify --maxFilesPerSegment if
                                not default)
+      --resolve-classpath-from=<resolveClasspathFrom>
+                             Path to the root of a project to resolve the classpath from.
+Currently only works for Maven projects.
       --rule-key=<ruleKey>   Choose one of the following rule keys:
+                             S1068: Unused "private" fields should be removed
                              S1118: Utility classes should not have public constructors
                                 (incomplete: Only handles implicit public
                                constructor)
                              S1132: Strings literals should be placed on the left side when checking for equality